ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 You can monitor platform metrics from resources in your {{site.data.keyword.powerSysFull}} workspace by using IBM Cloud® Monitoring dashboards.
 {:shortdesc}

-{{site.data.keyword.mon_full_notm}} is a fully managed enterprise-grade monitoring service for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.
+{{site.data.keyword.mon_full_notm}} is an enterprise-grade monitoring service used for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

-Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in `WDC06`, `SYD05`, `WDC04`, and `DAL13`.
+Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in the `WDC06`, `SYD05`, `WDC04`, and `DAL13` data centers.
 As this feature is being sequentially rolled-out, support in other data centers will be available soon.
 {: note}

 ## Platform metrics overview